middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-dpop/+page.md

 - `payloadKey` (string) (default `jwt`): Key on `request.internal` holding the verified token payload.
 Set it to `paseto` when pairing with `@middy/http-paseto`, or to whatever `payloadKey` you configured on the verifier.
 - `proofKey` (string) (default `dpop`): Key under which the verified proof claims are stored.
 - `confirmationClaim` (string) (default `cnf`): Claim holding `{ jkt }`.
 Only change this if your authorization server puts the thumbprint somewhere non-standard.
 - `origin` (string) (optional): The `https://host` the proof's `htu` must name.
 When omitted it is derived from `requestContext.domainName`, which API Gateway sets from the domain that served the request.
 Set it explicitly behind a CDN, a custom proxy, or an ALB.
+It may carry a base path (`https://api.example.com/v1`), which is what a custom domain's API mapping needs; see the note below.
+A trailing slash is trimmed, and a value that is not a URL throws at construction rather than failing every request.
 - `algorithm` (string | string[]) (optional): Allowed proof algorithms.
 Defaults to all of `ES256`, `ES384`, `ES512`, `PS256`, `RS256`, `EdDSA`.
 Narrow it if you control every client.
 - `maxAge` (number) (default `60`): How many seconds either side of now a proof's `iat` may fall.
 - `maxProofLength` (number) (default `8192`): Longest `DPoP` header accepted, checked before anything parses it.